elmar-hinz/TYPO3.docker-development/README.md

 startup call.
 Best put the call into a shell script, to be able to run it repeatedly.

-### Option1: Interactive configuration with GUI like Kitematic
+### Option 1: Interactive configuration with GUI like Kitematic

 #### Environment variables